Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 ![Cuis Window](SamplePkg/Sample-Package-013.png)

-As you might suspect, the international code for English is 'EN' and Interlinguag is 'IA'.
+As you might suspect, the international language code for English is 'EN' and the code for Interlingua is 'IA'.

 ### Adding a Class